IBM-Bluemix-Docs/mass-data-migration/regions.md

 Before you order a device, keep in mind the following shipping and data transfer restrictions:

 - **{{site.data.keyword.mdms_short}} devices cannot be shipped across international borders** (excluding the European Union and its 28-member countries).
 For example, you cannot import data onto the device in one region, and then ship the device to another region.
-- **You can transfer data only within the country where your source data resides** (excluding the European Union and its 28-member countries).
+- **You can transfer data only within the country where your source data resides** (excluding the EU Cross Region and AP Cross Region).
 This means that your Cloud Object Storage bucket destination must also be in the same country as the data center where the {{site.data.keyword.mdms_short}} device will be staged for data offloading.

 ## Storage destinations
 {: #storage-destinations}